Introduction

 GA4 provides a dedicated server-side endpoint to send events directly.

-• Required parameters: ParamDescriptionclient_idUnique client ID (from the _ga cookie)user_idOptional user ID for signed-in userseventsArray of events with name + paramstimestamp_microsOptional microsecond timestamp
+client_idUnique client ID (from the_gacookie)user_idOptional user ID for signed-in userseventsArray of events with name + paramstimestamp_microsOptional microsecond timestamp - Key point:

-Make sure to extract client_id from the frontend (cookie or localStorage) and send it alongside your server event.
-Otherwise, GA4 won’t link it to the session properly.
+Make sure to extractclient_idfrom the frontend (cookie or localStorage) and send it alongside your server event.
+Otherwise, GA4 won’t link it to the session properly. - Use cases:

 Backend transactions, confirmation emails, or pure back-office actions (e.g. ERP updates).